waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Primary Goal (Travel to Mahogany Town)
-- Step 5: Head east through Route 42 to Mahogany Town.
-[IN PROGRESS]
+- Navigate Route 42 by Surfing east and battling trainers to reach Mahogany Town.

 # Strategy for KIMCHI Training
 - Route: Route 42.